-SANTA CRUZ ISLAND, The Galapagos with Kids – Santa Cruz is one of four islands in the Galapagos that is inhabited by humans.
+SANTA CRUZ ISLAND with KIDS – Santa Cruz is one of four islands in the Galapagos that is inhabited by humans.
 Set bang in the middle of the archipelago, this volcanic island – shaped a little like Australia, yet only half the size of Sydney – is the tourist hub of Ecuador’s ‘Enchanted Islands’.

 It’s relatively easy to get to (through Baltra Airport in the north and the Port Ayora in the south) and with plenty of accommodation options and a multitude of wildlife-viewing opportunities, Santa Cruz makes an excellent land base for families prone to seasickness and looking to avoid a cruise.